 Field of Study: Italian Language and Literature

-Students who major in Italian language and literature may be able to choose concentrations such as:
+In Italian language and literature, students may be able to specialize in:

 You can prepare for this program by taking courses in high school that prepare you for college.
 This typically includes four years of English, three years of math, three years of social studies, and two years of science.
 Some colleges also require two years of a second language.